box/boxcli/examples/Inactive Users Report/README.md

 # Report inactive Users

+> Due to scale issue, CLI can't handle more than 1M events per run and as a run the Inactive Users Report will fail.

 Identifies inactive enterprise users by looking at user activity within a defined period of time.
 This script helps manage the number of seats within an enterprise and works in synergy with the deprovisioning script.

 This script generates a `.csv` file with a list of users who has been inactive for a number of days.
 It performs the following steps: